dotnet/runtime/src/clr/Documentation/design-docs/assemblyloadcontext.md

 If the *Load* method override does not resolve the load, fallback to *Default LoadContext* is attempted to resolve the load incase the assembly was already loaded there.
 If the operating context is *Default LoadContext*, there is no fallback attempted since it has nothing to fallback to.

 If the *Default LoadContext* fallback also did not resolve the load (or was not applicable), the *Resolving* event is invoked against *A1's* load context.
-This is the last oppurtunity to attempt to resolve the assembly load.
+This is the last opportunity to attempt to resolve the assembly load.
 If there are no subscribers for this event, or neither resolved the load, a *FileNotFoundException* is thrown.

 ## PInvoke Resolution